baberrehman/disjoint-switches/README.md

 **Note:** Please make sure to run `$ eval $(opam env)` if Coq is installed using opam.
 This command can be skipped otherwise.

-Open the terminal in each each folder and run make:
+Open the terminal in each folder and run make:

 ### section3